 The Camelbak Podium deals with this with two clever mechanisms, the first being a rotating shutoff valve on the top of the lid that completely closes the flow fluids with a simple twist.
 The second is a bite-valve nipple that’s based on the company’s hydration-pack system which is much less prone to splattering.
 It’s also a joy to drink from and is much more comfortable to use than a standard bottle.

 The Podium bottle produced across three “squeezes” 90, 95 and 93 grams of water.
 The Specialized bottle produced 93, 100 and 103.
-Clearly just a bit more water is provided on a regular bottle, but not enough to offset the leaking and dripping of a regular bottle for me.
+Clearly, just a bit more water is provided in a regular bottle, but not enough to offset the leaking and dripping of a regular bottle for me.

 One thing that’s important is grip location, you’ve got to squeeze just below the indented grip-portion of the bottle’s neck–the top portion of the bottle will not flex at all due to the diameter of the bottle and the strength of the Podium’s top, which prevents the plastic sidewall from moving.
 This was the same with the “standard” bottle, but the constant drip of the valve plus a tad of flex would at least result in some water being produced when squeezed here.